An ultrasound scan of a 12-week-old foetus. Photo authors own.

 Today marks the start of Baby Loss Awareness week in the UK.
 The event commemorates the tragedy of babies who are lost during or after pregnancy due to miscarriage, stillbirth, premature birth and other illnesses.
 Crucially, the week also invites conversation to raise awareness of baby loss and recognise the pain it causes for mothers, fathers and those close to them.
 The event has been organised by pregnancy and baby loss charities The Miscarriage Association, ARC (Antenatal Results and Choices), Bliss, the Ectopic Pregnancy Trust, Group B Strep Support and SANDS (Still Birth and Neonatal Death Society).

 A miscarriage is defined as the loss of a baby before 23 weeks.
-It can be difficult to estimate just how many pregnancies end in miscarriage as many women suffer from one early on in pregnancy without knowing they have lost their baby or were ever pregnant, so it’s likely a higher percentage than the statistics currently available.
+It can be difficult to estimate just how many pregnancies end in miscarriage as many women suffer from one early on in pregnancy without knowing they were ever pregnant, so it’s likely a higher percentage than the statistics currently available.
 However an estimated 20% of pregnancies end in miscarriage with up to 85% of these happening in the first 12 weeks.

 I was unaware of such statistics in my first pregnancy in 2013.
 In fact, I never gave miscarriage a second thought as I did not know it was common.
 When I experienced heavy bleeding and painful period-like cramps on 31st December I immediately phoned my GP and was in within half an hour thanks to a cancellation.
 The doctor made me aware of the threat I faced and told me that one in five pregnancies end in miscarriage.
 I remember the shock I felt that the rate of miscarriage was so high but tried to remain positive and was referred for an ultrasound scan the next day.
 Whilst I left the doctors with a little more understanding of what may happen, I was still in no way prepared mentally or physically for the actual reality of it.

 The actual reality being that often the pregnancy can leave you naturally, which is an extremely traumatic and horrendous ordeal to experience and is equally uncomfortable to discuss.
-Yet I wish to this day that the doctor had warned me that this could happen, because when my amniotic sac dropped into my palm on the toilet a few hours after I had returned from my GP surgery it provoked the most acute despair and horror I have ever experienced and promptly gave me a panic attack.
+Yet I wish to this day that the doctor had warned me that this would happen, because (trigger warning) when my amniotic sac with a tiny prawn like foetus dropped into my palm on the toilet a few hours after I had returned from my GP it provoked the most acute despair and horror I have ever experienced and promptly gave me a panic attack.
 Had my fiancé not been with me or I had been anywhere else but home, I dread to think what would have happened to me because at that point I was beyond any rational thought on how to deal with the situation I was in.

 I doubt very much that I have been alone in the pain that this particular way of miscarrying caused, however any way of miscarrying is just as traumatic.
 For those that experience missed miscarriages and only find out at their scan that their babies heart has ceased to beat, they then have to make the decision as to how their baby will leave their body, whether naturally or through surgery.
 Again, a heart-breaking ordeal to have to go through.